Compatibility Matrix

 | Velocity snapshots | Medium | Ask for the exact Velocity build and Connect plugin version.
 Reproduce on a stable Velocity build if packet or login behavior changed. |

 | FastLogin, AuthMe, NLogin, and similar login plugins | Medium to high | Ask whether the server is online-mode, offline-mode, or mixed.
-Confirm whether the player joined through Connect, TCPShield, direct proxy, or direct backend. |
+Confirm whether the player joined through Connect, TCPShield, direct proxy, or direct backend.
+Do not treat a Connect-managed Bedrock report as a reason to enable direct Gate Bedrock. |

 | MultiProxySync and profile/skin sync plugins | Medium | Check whether UUID/profile data is expected from the proxy, backend, or plugin.
 Compare behavior between the direct proxy path and the Connect path. |